 The high litter weaning weight, easy breeding, and relatively low input of Savannas is the main reason for their economic value and popularity in the US.

 - Savanna Goat Uses

 - Savanna Goat Shelter

 - Savanna Goats Price

 - Choosing a Savanna Goat

-- Difference between Boer and savanna meat goat breeds By Hamiisi Semanda
+- Video: Difference between Boer and savanna meat goat breeds By Hamiisi Semanda

 Due to extensive crossbreeding, purebred Savanna goats are rare outside of South Africa, and conservationists recommend keeping conservation herds to preserve their status and explore desirable traits in the breed.